Real Name | Anthony Salvatore Iandanza |

 - Tony Danza's real name is Anthony Salvatore Iandanza

-- How old is Tony Danza?
+- What is Tony Danza's age?
 Tony Danza is 74 years old

-- Which school did Tony Danza go to?
-Tony Danza attended University of Dubuque
+- Where did Tony Danza go to school?
+Tony Danza is a graduate of University of Dubuque

 - Tony Danza childrens names are Marc Anthony, Emily, Gina, Katherine